nsrau/azure-docs.it-it/articles/hdinsight-dotnet-avro-serialization.md

         public class AvroSample
         {

-            //Serialize and deserialize sample data set represented as an object using Reflection
+            //Serialize and deserialize sample data set represented as an object using reflection.
-            //No explicit schema definition is required - schema of serialized objects is automatically built public void SerializeDeserializeObjectUsingReflection()
+            //No explicit schema definition is required - schema of serialized objects is automatically built. public void SerializeDeserializeObjectUsingReflection()
             {